Joystream/orion/src/auth-server/docs/Apis/DefaultApi.md

-    Request a token to be sent to account&#39;s e-mail address, which will allow confirming the ownership of the e-mail by the user.
+    Request a token to be sent to e-mail address (as the first step of signup process), which will allow confirming the ownership of the e-mail by the user.

 ### Parameters